junxit/us-congress-bills-110/bill.md

 - **(a)** *Findings* Congress finds that—
   - **(1)** the War of 1812 served as a crucial test for the United States Constitution and the newly established democratic Government;
   - **(2)** vast regions of the new multi-party democracy, including the Chesapeake Bay, the Gulf of Mexico and the Niagara Frontier, were affected by the War of 1812 including the States of Alabama, Connecticut, Delaware, Florida, Georgia, Iowa, Illinois, Indiana, Kentucky, Louisiana, Massachusetts, Maryland, Maine, Michigan, Missouri, Mississippi, New Jersey, North Carolina, New Hampshire, New York, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Virginia, Vermont, Wisconsin, West Virginia, and the District of Columbia;
-  - **(3)** the British occupation of American territory along the Great Lakes and in other regions, the burning of Washington, D.C., the American victories at Fort McHenry, New Orleans, and Plattsburgh, among other battles, had far reaching effects on American society;
+  - **(3)** the British occupation of American territory along the Great Lakes and in other regions, the burning of Washington, DC, the American victories at Fort McHenry, New Orleans, and Plattsburgh, among other battles, had far reaching effects on American society;
   - **(4)** at the Battle of Baltimore, Francis Scott Key wrote the poem that celebrated the flag and later was titled “the Star-Spangled Banner”;
   - **(5)** the poem led to the establishment of the flag as an American icon and became the words of the national anthem of the United States in 1932; and
   - **(6)** it is in the national interest to provide for appropriate commemorative activities to maximize public understanding of the meaning of the War of 1812 in the history of the United States.